merc1er/bitcoinpython/docs/source/index.rst

 ----------

-This section will tell you a little about the project, show how to install it, and will then walk you through how to use Bitcash with many examples and explanations of best practices.
+This section will tell you a little about the project, show how to install it, and will then walk you through how to use bitcoinpython with many examples and explanations of best practices.

 .. toctree::